Health, care & future for women of the DRC.

 Gender-based violence, including sexual violence and domestic abuse, is widespread in the DRC and has significant health consequences for women.
 Survivors often face barriers to accessing healthcare services and support.

-Follow project updates from our women’s health initiatives in Kisangani and get local insights and stories from our team on-the-ground in the DRC.
+Receive quarterly impact updates about our women’s health programs in the DRC, plus stories and local insights from our team on the ground in Kisangani.